-While An Inconvenient Truth may have opened our eyes to the perils of global warming, most of us still saw it in a cinema powered by large amounts of electricity.
+While may have opened our eyes to the perils of global warming, most of us still saw it in a cinema powered by large amounts of electricity.
 Fortunately, movie fans now have an option to see films in a more sustainable manner – The Sol Cinema, which is the world’s smallest solar-powered movie theater!!

 The Sol Cinema was made from a converted two-berth caravan and funded by the media arts charity Undercurrents.
 Its film projector is powered by four large lithium-ion batteries that are charged by two 120W solar panels.
 You need not worry about large crowds or people talking on their phones either, as the Sol Cinema only seats eight adults or twelve children.

 The cinema says it has a “full library of comedies, quirky movies, music videos and short films with inspiring environment themes.”
 Situated in Kent in the UK, the Sol Cinema hopes to raise people’s awareness about solar power while showing educational films.
 Earlier in the year, the cinema was used at Ramsgate town’s new Summer Squall arts festival, where it played a number of local documentary films.

 The Sol Cinema is an innovative idea that shows what can be done on a small scale — it just makes this writer wonder why more cinemas don’t install solar panels on their roofs.

 + Sol Cinema